ouchitaikoproject/OuchiTaikoProject/README.md

 **Congratulations!** Welcome to "KillerQ's OuchiTaiko Project: Arcade Controller Build Guide."
 You're about to build the most functional and comprehensive arcade-scale home Taiko drum controller ever designed.
 This open-source guide represents 8 months of research and development, bringing the authentic arcade experience home without the high cost.

-The OuchiTaiko Project features a pioneering **adaptive drum design**—the first of its kind for any home arcade controller—addressing the limited availability and high cost of commercial units.
+The OuchiTaiko Project features a pioneering adaptive drum design—the first of its kind for any home arcade controller—addressing the limited availability and high cost of commercial units.

 **Smarter.
 Simpler.
 Better.**

-Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses **adaptive software intelligence** to achieve superior performance through elegant simplicity.
+Instead of complex analog circuits with operational amplifiers and custom PCBs, this design uses adaptive software intelligence to achieve superior performance through elegant simplicity.

 All you need is enthusiasm and basic soldering and woodworking skills.
 The components linked in this guide create a perfectly functional controller when used together.
 Feel free to substitute compatible alternatives if you find cheaper options that achieve the same results.